cloud66/help-old/api.md

 ## <a name="Perform a stack action"></a> Perform a stack action [/stacks/{stack_id}/actions]
 Perform an asynchronous action for the stack specified in the request.
 You can use this method to restart the stack, clear the stack's cache, or enable maintenance mode.
-For more information about the object properties returned in the response, refer to [the stack action object](#The stack action object)
+For more information about the object properties returned in the response, refer to [the stack action object](#The stack action object).

 - Scope: _redeploy_